 In Dublin, Ireland's capital city, visits to Trinity College and the Book of Kells, the Natural History Museum, the Chester Beatty Library, St. Patrick's Cathedral, the National Museums and Library, and Kilmainham Gaol will further enhance the academic content of each course and enable students to truly experience Dublin life.
 Additionally, students may choose to shop on trendy Grafton Street, tour the Guinness Storehouse, hear traditional Irish music in the Temple Bar area, learn about conservation efforts at the Dublin Zoo, or stroll through the National Botanic Gardens in their free time.

 Please note: Prospective students should be aware that study abroad programs require a great deal of walking.
-You should be prepared to walk at least two to three miles each day.
-You may also walk over uneven, possibly slippery or rocky terrain even in cities.
+You should be prepared to walk several miles each day.
+You may also walk over uneven, possibly slippery or rocky terrain, even in cities.